No Products in the Cart

 Wool mattress toppers do not provide the same level of support and pain relief as foam toppers.
 However, they are still quite soft and cozy, so you can rest assured that your shoulders will be comfortable while you sleep.

 Latex is a highly resilient material that contours to the body, providing support where it's needed most.
-As a result, latex mattress toppers can help to reduce tossing and turning, and they can also provide relief for those who suffer from shoulder pain.
+As a result, latex mattress toppers can help reduce tossing and turning, and they can also provide relief for those who suffer from shoulder pain.

 If you're looking for the best possible option for shoulder pain, thicker toppers are the way to go.
 Not only will they provide additional support and cushioning for your shoulders, but they'll also help to distribute your weight more evenly.
 As a result, you'll be less likely to experience pain in your shoulders, even if you tend to sleep on your side.
 Plus, thicker toppers will also last longer, so you won't have to replace them as often.